dicustefania/react-app-complex/README.txt

 (because in the code the paths are set without /api)

 Browser requests come to nginx .
-Nginx does the routhing between Client( react-app) or Server ( express server or api server).
+Nginx does the routing between Client( react-app) or Server ( express server or api server).
 React server communicate with Express Server.
 Express Server communicate with Redis and Postgress.
 Redis communicates with worker.